-- Treat everyone with respect, loyalty, patience, integrity, courtesy, dignity, and consideration. - Avoid situations where I am alone with children and/or youth at Church activities. - Use positive reinforcement rather than criticism, competition, or comparison when working with children and/or youth. - Refuse to accept expensive gifts from children and/or youth or their parents without prior written approval from the pastor or administrator. - Refrain from giving expensive gifts to children and/or youth without prior written approval from the parents or guardian and the pastor or administrator. - Report suspected abuse to the pastor, administrator, or appropriate supervisor and [the local Child Protection Services agency].
+- Treat everyone with respect, loyalty, patience, integrity, courtesy, dignity, and consideration. - Avoid situations where I am alone with children and/or youth at Church activities. - Use positive reinforcement rather than criticism, competition, or comparison when working with children and/or youth. - Refuse to accept expensive gifts from children and/or youth or their parents without prior written approval from the pastor or administrator. - Refrain from giving expensive gifts to children and/or youth without prior written approval from the parents or guardian and the pastor or administrator. - Report suspected abuse to the pastor, administrator, or appropriate supervisor and the New York State Child Registry (1-800-342-3720).
 I understand that failure to report suspected abuse to civil authorities is, according to the law, a misdemeanor. - Cooperate fully in any investigation of abuse of children and/or youth.